SAP/cloud-security-services-integration-library/token-client/README.md

                     new XsuaaDefaultEndpoints(<OAuth2ServiceConfiguration>), // XsuaaDefaultEndpoints(url) is deprecated as of 2.10
                     <OAuth2ServiceConfiguration>.getClientIdentity()));
 ```
 - `<OAuth2ServiceConfiguration>` is a placeholder for the `OAuth2ServiceConfiguration` instance which holds the information from the XSUAA service binding.
+Find further information on how to set it up [here](#OAuth2ServiceConfiguration).

 - `<CloseableHttpClient>` is your custom configured Apache http client. <br>You can use our preconfigured http client provided with `HttpClientFactory`: `HttpClientFactory.create(<OAuth2ServiceConfiguration>.getClientIdentity())`. <br>For productive usage you may want to overwrite the [default implementation](/token-client/src/main/java/com/sap/cloud/security/client/DefaultHttpClientFactory.java) as documented [here](#new-warning-in-productive-environment-provide-well-configured-httpclientfactory-service).